- Translation and AI (Chinese Pathway)

 - In our MA in Translation and AI (Chinese Pathway) you will study and develop professional translation skills under the co-ordinated guidance of a team of professional translators led by Dr Kevin Lin and experienced academics at Surrey’s Centre for Translation Studies (CTS).

-- You will simulate real-life translation scenarios and cover a variety of specialisms, as you develop a solid grounding in the linguistic, cognitive, quality-related, social and ethical dimensions of the profession.
+- You will simulate real-life translation scenarios and cover a variety of specialisms, as you develop a solid grounding in the linguistic, cognitive, quality-related, social and ethical dimensions of translation.

 - You will learn to use cutting-edge tools to enhance your practice, from computer-assisted translation tools and corpus linguistics software for translation to neural machine translation and generative AI tools (such as ChatGPT).

-Our flexible dissertation options give you the choice to submit one of the following:
+Our flexible dissertation options enable you to choose from:

 - A research-based dissertation on a specific translation topic